It was my second day in Nagasaki.

 I appeared to be the only person to have wrote Latin characters on the list.
 Once my name was about to be read, the waitress looked, smiled and pointed at my name.
 I nodded and was seated at the bar facing the kitchen.

 Another waitress handed over an English menu and was surprised how cheap it was.
 A regular sized bowl of champon was 561 JPY (£4 GBP).
 There was also a Japanese menu displaying deals and offers.
 I noticed that you can get a regular sized bowl of champon and three gyozas (Japanese dumplings) for 580 JPY (£4.15 GBP).
-15 pence more for three gyozas was a great value.
+I couldn’t say no to buying three gyozas for an extra 15p.

-Not before long, the bowl of champon and gyozas arrived in all its glory.
+Not before long, the bowl of champon and gyozas and was surprised by its size.

 Champon is a famous Nagasaki dish, fused with Chinese and Japanese influence.
 It contains ramen noodles, pork, seafood and vegetables.

 I really enjoyed the dish; the ingredients combined was full of flavour that blended well together – the soup had a rich texture and the pork was nice and tender.